Please note: I am not accepting new clients at this time.

 studied at the University of Aberdeen while I worked, and where our first child was born.
-I enjoy living in San Diego because of its diversity, amazing weather, be a major step to make a decision to try therapy.
+I enjoy living in San Diego because of its diversity, beautiful weather, be a major step to make a decision to try therapy.
 I recognize the importance